DataDog/hiring-engineers/answers.md

 **Second, with the [DataDog Postman collection's assistance](https://docs.datadoghq.com/getting_started/api/), I understood precisely how the Timeboard API worked and what the endpoint expected.**

 **Last, after testing using Postman, I understood how the API worked and the expected request's shape; I wrote a small node.js script to send the request.
 After connecting the new APM app, I revisited these dashboards to monitor DB operations triggered via the APM app.**

+- The Timeboard presents information in an easy to use and customizable way.
+I added in the style properties to differentiate the graphs and make them more presentable.
+Below I explain the content of each graph and the logic in their selection.

 Postman Request Body